That Fateful Day

 of 1991, Retha and I know with out any doubt, that God intervened and

 changed our lives forever.
-The telling of our testament of what The Lord
+The telling of our testimony of what happened

 many others we have told our stories to and we would love sharing it

 So many people struggle in life not feeling they

 have the complete assurance they are in the will of God.
 Retha and I

 absolutely know that is what God wants us all to walk in.
 To have the

 It is our prayer that you experience the fullness

 of all that God has for you.